 If you prefer to pause your studies, we can assist you.
 Please contact La Trobe International Student Services for advice on how to proceed.
 For sponsored students or US Financial Aid students please discuss your situation with the Sponsored Programs Team.

 Can I return to my home country to study online?

 We understand this is a stressful time and you may prefer to be with your family and community.
 If you are able to return home and can continue studying online with access to the internet, then you should continue your studies.
-Please note that any live sessions will be conducted in Australian Eastern Standard time (AEST).
-However please check with your course coordinator and subject coordinators whether there are compulsory face-to-face components and what this means if you are not in Australia.
-It may be necessary that you withdraw from that subject and pick up the credit points at a later date.
+Please note:

-International students deciding to return to their home country and study online should also be aware of the Australian Government’s travel advice and restrictions, which may prevent you from returning to campus for an undefined period depending on how the COVID-19 situation develops.
+International students returning to their home country and study online may be prevented from returning to campus for an undefined period , as returning to Australia will be subject to the Australian Government’s travel advice and restrictions.
 For any visa enquiries, you should contact the Department of Home Affairs.

 What if I need more time to complete my course?

 If you have to make changes to your enrolment during this time, then please note you will need to catch up and this may require enrolling in Summer or Winter subjects or extending your CoE and visa, and health insurance.
 Please contact La Trobe International for advice: +61 3 9479 1199 or send us a question.